alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 }
 $$

-The last term is the derivative  of Softmax wrto it's inputs also called logits.
+The last term $\frac {\partial { p_k}}{\partial z_i}$ is the derivative  of Softmax wrto it's inputs also called logits.
 This is easy to derive and there are many sites that descirbe it.
-Example
-[Dertivative of SoftMax Antoni Parellada].
+Example [Dertivative of SoftMax Antoni Parellada].
 The more rigorous derivative via the Jacobian matrix is here [The Softmax function and its derivative-Eli Bendersky]

 $$
  \color{red}